ben-ryder/localful/projects/server/README.md

-# Localful - Server
+# Localful Server
-The Localful server is developed using [NestJS](https://nestjs.com/) (Node.js/Express) and provides an HTTP API and websocket server for syncing content between devices, backing up content to the server and managing user accounts.
+The Localful server is developed using Express.js and provides an HTTP API and Websocket server for syncing content between devices, backing up content to the server and managing user accounts.

 ## Before you begin